 If the scheme is not complied with the Landlord is not entitled to use a ‘notice only’ method of regaining possession (under Section 21 of the Housing Act 1988 as amended by the Housing Act 1998 ) from the tenant until the deposit has been protected under an approved scheme.

 The above punishments and penalties will apply to each and every Assured Shorthold Tenancy and each and every deposit that is not protected.

 Prospect Residential Ltd is registered with and recommends The Deposit Protection Service (The DPS) – The only custodial deposit protection scheme free to use and open to all Landlords.
 The service is funded entirely from the interest earned from the deposits held.

-We charge an administration fee of £120 including VAT, which is non-refundable, even if a tenancy is refused on the grounds of references or if the tenant withdraws from taking the property, this is due prior to taking possession of the property.
-A fee of £75.00 including VAT is charged for renewal of all fixed term tenancies.
+We charge an administration fee of £100 excluding VAT, which is non-refundable, even if a tenancy is refused on the grounds of references or if the tenant withdraws from taking the property, this is due prior to taking possession of the property.
+A fee of £50.00 excluding VAT is charged for renewal of all fixed term tenancies.

 INVENTORY & CHECK IN